huynhtrankhanh/CoqCP/docs/DisjointSetUnion.md

   Now, we can conclude treeScore (Unite a b) <= (subtreeSum (Unite a b))^2.

 We've established an upper bound on the score.
 Now we conclude the rewrite system terminates.

+Now we grab an arbitrary optimal tree, then we apply all the rewrite rules repeatedly.
+As the rules don't make the score worse, we get another tree which is also optimal, but all subterms of the tree can only be of the form `Unit` or `Unite (Unite a b) Unit`.